Iain Ballamy

 Iain Ballamy (born 20 February 1964) is a British composer and saxophonist.
-He is considered one of the greatest modern jazz saxophonists.
+He was featured as one of the world's all-time greats in BBC Music Magazine's "100 Jazz Legends".
+The Guardian described him as "one of the world's distinctive saxophone voices".
+One of his closest musical collaborators is Django Bates.

 Career

 Ballamy was born in Guildford, Surrey, and educated at George Abbot School, Guildford, from 1975 to 1980.
 He then studied Musical Instrument Technology from 1980 to 1982 at Merton College.
 He took piano lessons from age of 6 to 14.